-- Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters. - Group Key Update Period Specify the group key update interval in seconds.
+- PSK Password You can enter ASCII characters between 8 and 63 characters or 8 to 64 Hexadecimal characters.
+The default password is the same with the default PIN code, which is labeled on the bottom of the router or can be found in Figure 4-3. - Group Key Update Period Specify the group key update interval in seconds.
 The value should be 30 or above.
-Enter 0 to disable the update. - > WPA/WPA2-Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
+Enter 0 to disable the update. - > WPA/WPA2- Enterprise It's based on Radius Server. - Version you can choose the version of the WPA security on the drop-down list.
 The default setting is Automatic, which can select WPA (Wi-Fi Protected Access) or WPA2 (WPA version 2) automatically based on the wireless station's capability and request. - Encryption You can select either Automatic, or TKIP or AES.

-If you check the WPA/WPA2-Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-20
+If you check the WPA/WPA2-Enterprise radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-21.